AlonKerklies/notes-react/README.md

 ## Instructions

+- in the terminal

++ cd 'notes-react'

-- in the terminal: 'npm install'
+/ in the terminal: 'npm install'

-- in the terminal: 'npm start'
+// in the terminal: 'npm start'

 ### Enjoy